cuvx/APB-Reloaded/README.md

 # 🔧 Richard APB Cfg
 `DISCLAIMER`
 ```
 I take 0 responsibility for any damage done to your game or your account.
 Installing these configs are always at your own risk!
 Some of the files shared may (officially) be against the Terms of Service (ToS).
 ```

 # 🔄 Installation
 Start by creating a new shortcut so the game won't launch through the `APB Launcher`.
 ```
-Launching the game through "the APB Launcher" will cause the game to replace your newly installed config files
+Launching the game through "the APB Launcher"
+will cause the game to replace your newly installed config files.
 ```
 You can create a new shortcut by going to your APB game directory `APB Reloaded\Binaries`, right click the `APB.exe > Create shortcut` and place this where ever you usually start your game from.
 ```